Lalit3009/Mediscan-frontend/README.md

 The model was rigorously trained and evaluated, achieving an accuracy of nearly 98% on the test dataset.
 While these results are promising, careful interpretation is required, particularly in understanding the potential challenges and limitations of such high accuracy.

 ## Frontend Overview
 The frontend of this application is developed using Next.js.
-Although the focus of this project is on the utility and the background of the TB identification model, the frontend serves as an intuitive interface for users to interact with the model and visualize results.
+Although the focus of this project is on the utility and the background of the lung diseases identification model, the frontend serves as an intuitive interface for users to interact with the model and visualize results.
 Key features of the frontend include:

 - User-Friendly Interface: Simplifies the process of uploading chest X-ray images and viewing diagnostic results.
 - Real-Time Feedback: Provides immediate predictions and confidence scores, allowing for quick decision-making.